 Generally speaking, the bug-out bag’s size is mainly determined by your size (height) and your plans to use it (to a minor degree).

-There is a great variety of backpacks you may use for your bug out bag.
-The manufacturers produce bug out bags for people of different height and even age (individually for men, women, and children).
-By analogy with clothing sizes, the bug out bag backpack can be medium, large, small, or even extra small.
+There is a great variety of backpacks you may use for your bug-out bag.
+The manufacturers produce bug-out bags for people of different heights and even ages (individually for men, women, and children).
+By analogy with clothing sizes, the bug-out bag backpack can be medium, large, small, or even extra small.
 By the way, the professional preppers recommend having bug bags even for children starting from the age of ten.
 (They also consider it possible to place a soft toy in it.
 Curiously, but certain people are anxious about being bored in a long-term escape).

 Where Do You Plan to Escape for Survival?